 - indicate the country in which you are resident for tax purposes 2 (optional)

-- Total annual income (in euros)
+- Total annual income (in euros) from two years before

 - Number of dependent children in the household (including yourself)?